sehoxjeong/sehoxjeong/README.md

 ## 🤩 Research Interests

-My primary academic interests lie in the interaction of macroeconomy and corporate financing, investment and credit risk.
+My primary academic interests lie in the interaction of corporate financing and investment.
 I am particularly interested in how firms' debt financing strategies influence firm-level investment and growth, as well as their implications for aggregate economic growth.
 Additionally, I aim to analyze whether financial markets allocate capital efficiently across the economy, recognizing that capital misallocation can hinder firms' ability to grow.
 Furthermore, I am interested in leveraging machine learning techniques to uncover previously unobserved firm characteristics, providing novel insights into the dynamics of firm.

-**`corporate finance` `financial intermediations` `macroeconomics` `machine learning`**
+**`corporate finance` `asset pricing` `macroeconomics` `machine learning` `economic networks`**

 ## ✉️ Contact
 Please feel free to reach out to me by email at **sehojeong[at]sogang[dot]ac[dot]kr**.